Altair200333/AloyEngine/README.md

 <hr>

-This project is a compilation of design solution I came up with after severla educational projects
+This project is a compilation of design solution I came up with after several educational projects